Aztec Code: Exploring the Aztec Barcode Type

 Aztec Code is a barcode type invented by Andrew Longacre, Jr. and Robert Hussey in 1995.
 It is a 2-D symbology that encodes data in square rings around a bulls-eye pattern that draws its name for its resemblance to an Aztec Pyramid.
 Unlike some other 2D barcode types, the Aztec code has the potential to use less space than other matrix barcodes because it does not require a surrounding blank “quiet zone.”

-In addition to many other symbologies, the Scandit Barcode Scanner SDK supports camera-based Aztec barcode scanning on iOS or Android through smartphones, tablets and wearable devices in our 4.3.0 SDK beta release.
-You can download a copy of our SDK and start scanning Aztec barcodes today by signing up for an enterprise or professional trial account.
+In addition to many other symbologies, the Scandit Barcode Scanner SDK supports camera-based Aztec barcode scanning on iOS or Android through smartphones, tablets and wearable devices.
+You can download a copy of our SDK and start scanning Aztec barcodes today by signing up for a trial account.